Rehab Centers Roswell, NM

 Presbyterian Medical Services (pms) Artesia Health Resources - 54.5 miles from Roswell, NM

-Presbyterian Medical Services pms Artesia Health Resources is a residential treatment facility in Artesia, New Mexico that is situated in the 88210 zip code.
-Presbyterian Medical Services pms Artesia Health Resources Accepts Military insurance.
-It offers outpatient methadone/buprenorphine or naltrexone treatment, outpatient rehab and regular outpatient treatment.
+Presbyterian Medical Services pms Artesia Health Resources is a residential rehab center in Artesia, NM that is situated in the 88210 zip code.
+Presbyterian Medical Services pms Artesia Health Resources Accepts private health insurance.
+It offers outpatient rehab, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.

 Address: 1105 Memorial Drive, Artesia, NM 88210 in Eddy County